| |

 As our furry friends get older, their health needs change, and regular vet visits become a key part of keeping them happy and healthy.
-For senior cats and dogs—typically those seven years or older—most vets recommend check-ups at least twice a year.
+For senior dogs and cats—typically those seven years or older—most vets recommend check-ups at least twice a year.

 This schedule helps catch any health issues early, which is crucial since older cats and dogs are more prone to things like arthritis, kidney problems, or even cancer.
 That said, some healthy seniors might do fine with just an annual visit, so it’s worth chatting with your vet to figure out what’s best for your pet.

 Think of vet visits as a proactive way to stay ahead of potential problems.
-As animals age, health issues can sneak up fast, often without obvious signs at first.
-Regular check-ups let your vet spot these issues early, whether it’s a slight limp from arthritis or something more serious like organ trouble.
+In geriatric pets, health issues can progress rapidly, often without obvious signs.
+Regular check-ups let your vet spot these issues early, whether it’s a slight limp from arthritis or something more serious like organ dysfunction.

 What happens at a senior dog check-up